Zhengxiangyue/zhengxiangyue.github.io/leetcode/hard.md

 ### Intuition

-The valid number is orderly consist of:
+The valid number orderly consists of:

 - 0 or more spaces `\s*`
 - 0 or 1 of "-" or "+" `[-+]?`